tomekwojcik/envelopes/docs/api/connstack.rst

 ================

 The connection stack allows you to use Envelopes' SMTP connection wrapper in threaded apps.
-Consult the example Flask to see it in action.
+Consult the example Flask app to see it in action.

 Code of this module has been adapted from `RQ <http://python-rq.org/>`_ by `Vincent Driessen <http://nvie.com/about/>`_.